 Surprisingly, the dominant style of takers only sometimes serves them well, while the type of givers proves effective in building prestige.
 Let’s see how this happens.

 For takers, revealing weaknesses means compromising their dominance and authority.
-Conversely, givers build their prestige by making themselves vulnerable, mixed with other signals that establish their competence .
+Conversely, givers build their prestige by making themselves vulnerable, with other signals establishing their competence.

 Selling – Takers might be convincing and pithy with their selling skills.
 However, givers tend to ask questions out of natural interest in others, building trust and gaining more profound knowledge about their customers’ needs and how to sell them things they already value.

-Persuading – Tentative talk – Takers use powerful communication, being assertive and direct, pressuring subordinates, and ingratiating superiors.
+Persuading – Tentative talk – Takers use assertive communication, asserting and directing, pressuring subordinates, and ingratiating superiors.
 Givers tend to use tentative markers like “well,” “you know,” “kinda,” “maybe,” “this may be a bad idea, “but” “that’s a good idea, right?”
 Sending a clear message to the audience that they lack confidence and authority.
-However, this style ears plenty of prestige because it shows a willingness to take on the audience’s point of view into consideration .
+However, this style ears plenty of prestige because it shows a willingness to take on the audience’s point of view into consideration.